Functional renormalization group for extremely correlated electrons: Results

-Finally, to estimate the strength of magnetic fluctuations in the renormalized classical regime \cite{Chakravarty1989,Sachdev2011} at low temperatures, we extract the effective exchange couplings $ J_{ \textrm{stripe/FM} } $ from the exponential growth of the static susceptibilities just before the breakdown of the flow by fitting to $ \chi ( \bm{q}_{ \textrm{stripe/FM} } , 0 ) \propto e^{ 4 \pi J_{ \textrm{stripe/FM} } / T } $.
-This yields the effective exchange couplings displayed in Figs.~\ref{fig:magsuz}(e)-(f).
-Besides the strong stripe correlations around $ n \approx 0.54 $, the peculiar behavior exhibited by the ferromagnetic exchange $ J_{ \textrm{FM} } $ is of particular interest: It has not one but two distinct maxima, a huge one centered around $ n \approx 0.64 $ that reaches up to $ J_{ \textrm{FM} } \approx 300 t $, and a smaller but still large one at $ n \approx 0.95 $.
+Because the incipient magnetic ordering breaks the $ O ( 3 ) $ spin-rotation invariance of the $ t $ model \eqref{eq:tModel} at $ T = 0 $, we expect that the magnetic fluctuations at sufficiently low temperatures are described by an appropriate classical field theory.
+This classical theory is characterized by the spin stiffness $ \rho_s $, which measures the resistance of the spins to a small local twist of the magnetization pattern and determines the divergence of the correlation length, $ \xi \sim e^{ 2 \pi \rho_s / T } $ \cite{Shenker1980, Kopietz1989, Sandvik2010}.
+By fitting the divergence of $ \xi ( T ) $ to this form, we obtain the estimate for the spin stiffness $ \rho_s ( n ) $ that is shown in Fig.~\ref{fig:magsuz}(f).
+Besides the strong stripe correlations centered around $ n \approx 0.54 $, the unexpected behavior exhibited in the ferromagnetic regime is of particular interest: There, the spin stiffness has not one but two distinct maxima, a smaller one centered around $ n \approx 0.64 $, and a larger one at $ n \approx 0.95 $.
 This suggests that the ferromagnetic phase actually comprises of two distinct phases, with the true Nagaoka ferromagnet only appearing at $ n_{ c , 3 } \approx 0.85 $.
 This is close to the most recent variational \cite{vonderLinden1991, Hanisch1993, Wurth1995}, Monte Carlo \cite{Becca2001, Baroni2011}, and density-matrix renormalization group \cite{Liu2012, Blesio2019} estimates.
 We can only speculate about the nature of the second ferromagnetic phase.
 However, it appears consistent with the partially polarized state observed in the same density range $ n_{ c , 2 } \le n < n_{ c , 3 } $ in the Monte Carlo study \cite{Becca2001}.
 Additional support for a partially polarized ferromagnet at densities below the Nagaoka state comes from exact diagonalization \cite{Chiappe1993}, density-matrix renormalization group~\cite{Liu2012, Blesio2019}, and a supersymmetric slave-particle approach~\cite{Coleman2002}.
 Moreover, we show in Sec.~\ref{sec:FM} below that the transition at $ n_{ c , 3 } $ is related to a Lifshitz transition of the electronic Fermi surface.
-Of course, the actual height $ J_{ \textrm{FM} } \approx 300 t $ of the first peak in Fig.~\ref{fig:magsuz} (f) should be taken with a grain of salt.
-It may be so huge because our flow actually becomes unreliable slightly before it actually breaks down.
-As the divergence is strong, this would significantly reduce the value of $ J_{ \textrm{FM} } $.
-It might also be that the simple exponential fitting form that we used may not be the correct description of the instability.
-Whatever may be the case, the first peak in Fig.~\ref{fig:magsuz} (f) definitely tells us that there are extremely strong magnetic fluctuations at these densities for low temperatures.
-Last, we note that the apparent decrease of ferromagnetic correlations visible in the downturn of $ J_{ \textrm{FM} } $ in Fig.~\ref{fig:magsuz} (f) for densities $ n \gtrsim 0.95 $ is not unexpected and has also been observed in dynamical mean field theory \cite{Park2008}.
-It accounts for the fact that at half-filling, $ n = 1 $, the ground state of the square lattice Hubbard model is actually antiferromagnetic at any value of $ U $ \cite{Lieb1989}.
+Last, we note that the apparent decrease of ferromagnetic correlations visible in the downturn of $ \rho_s ( n ) $ in Fig.~\ref{fig:magsuz} (f) for densities $ n \gtrsim 0.95 $ is not unexpected and has also been observed in dynamical mean field theory \cite{Park2008}.
+Older works based on variational wavefunctions \cite{Shastry1990, vonderLinden1991} similarly found that the spin stiffness has a maximum at a finite hole concentration and vanishes linearly for $ n \to 1 $.
+This accounts for the fact that at half-filling, $ n = 1 $, the ground state of the square lattice Hubbard model is actually antiferromagnetic at any value of $ U $ \cite{Lieb1989}, and reflects the extreme sensitivity of the Nagaoka state to changes in the boundary conditions for a small number of holes \cite{Aruiac1990, Zotos1993, White2001, Kochetov2017}.